AdobeDocs/commerce-frontend-core/src/pages/ui-components/search.md

 ---
-group: ui-components-guide
-title: Search component
+title: Search component | Commerce Frontend Development
+decsription:
 ---

+# Search component

 The Search component allows searching through the grid records.
 It is a generic tool for filtering content that aggregates all other filter elements.